 In the Nutrition Setup Guide, I talked about using body-fat percentage to guide your decisions on when to cut, bulk, and chase recomp (simultaneous muscle gain and fat loss) phases.

-But as you are probably aware, ALL the body-fat measurement methods we have available have horrible inaccuracies on an individual level, and I strongly recommend people avoid trying to gauge progress based on them.
+But as I firmly stated, ALL the body-fat measurement methods we have available have horrible inaccuracies on an individual level, and I strongly recommend people avoid trying to gauge progress based on them.

 What 7-9% Body Fat Looks Like

 Whether you look skinny or ripped at 8% body fat is dependent on you having enough muscle mass.
 These guys have been training for years, so they can get to this level of leanness and get the ‘fitness model’ look.
 The lower back fat is mostly gone at this point.